AI-Skunkworks-Visual-analytics/Visual-Analytics-Info/README.md

-Meetings will be weekly for an hour over Teams
+Meetings will be held every Tuesday at 6pm for an hour over Teams